Layman Operator Guide

 • Use Audit Logs for review and accountability.

-Example: If a stock issue is changed from 20 litres to 25 litres, Audit Logs can show table StockTransactions, action EDIT, record ID, user ID, date/time, IP address, and notes.
-Admin filters by table and date to review who changed the record.
+Example: If booking TB-202605-0001 is confirmed, assigned, and dispatched, the booking details page shows those status changes in the Status Timeline.
+Audit Logs can also show table TripBookings, action DISPATCH, record ID, user ID, date/time, IP address, and notes.
+Admin filters by table and date to review who performed the dispatch.

 Complete Flow Examples